daiphuongngo/Multi-Version-NLP-Pipeline-for-Medical-Questions-Clustering-LSA-KMeans-to-BERT-Hybrid-Spectral/README.md

-a# From Clusters to Retrieval: Hybrid BERT-Based Taxonomy and Similarity Search for Medical Chatbot Questions
+# From Clusters to Retrieval: Hybrid BERT-Based Taxonomy and Similarity Search for Medical Chatbot Questions

 ![Harvard_University_logo svg](https://github.com/user-attachments/assets/cf1e57fb-fe56-4e09-9a8b-eb8a87343825)